cristianleoo/InfluencerPy/docs/concepts/scouts.md

 *   **How it works:** Uses the **Agents as Tools** pattern.
 It acts as a manager that can call other existing Scouts as if they were tools.
 *   **Creation Modes:**
-    1.  **Wrap Existing Scouts**: Select "Meta-Scout" -> "Wrap Existing Scouts" to orchestrate scouts you've already created.
+    1.  **Wrap Existing Scouts**: Select "Meta-Scout" -> "Wrap Existing Scouts" to orchestrate scouts you've already created (Agents as Tools).
-    2.  **Create New Bundle**: Select "Meta-Scout" -> "Create New Bundle" to select multiple scout types (e.g., Search + Arxiv) and create them all at once along with the orchestrator.
+    2.  **Custom Toolset**: Select "Meta-Scout" -> "Custom Toolset" to create a single agent with access to multiple raw tools (Search, Arxiv, HTTP, etc.).
 *   **Configuration:**
-    *   **Child Scouts**: The scouts this Meta-Scout controls.
+    *   **Tools**: The specific tools enabled for this agent (e.g., Google Search, Arxiv Search).
-    *   **Orchestration Goal**: A high-level instruction (e.g., "Find a trending AI topic using the Search Scout, then find a research paper about it using the Arxiv Scout, and summarize both.").
+    *   **Orchestration Goal**: A high-level instruction on how to use the tools (e.g., "Find today's top AI paper on HuggingFace and search for it on Arxiv").
-*   **Dynamic Configuration:** The Meta-Scout can dynamically override settings of its child scouts at runtime.
-    *   **HTTP Request Scout:** The orchestrator can change the target `url` (e.g., to fetch a date-specific URL).
-    *   **Arxiv Scout:** The orchestrator can change the `date_filter` (e.g., to focus on "today" or "week").
+*   **Dynamic Capabilities:**
+    *   Since the agent has direct access to tools, it can dynamically generate arguments (like URLs or queries) based on its goal and intermediate results.
 *   **Example Use Case:**
-    *   *Goal:* "Check the 'Tech News' RSS Scout for the latest Apple announcement, then use the 'Reddit' Scout to find community reactions to it."
+    *   *Goal:* "Check the 'Tech News' RSS feed for the latest Apple announcement, then use the 'Reddit' tool to find community reactions."
     *   *Result:* A comprehensive report combining official news with public sentiment.

 ---